aseed9/ATG-1.0/README.md

 # ATG V1.0
 Attack Technique Guide is a python script created to help starters and experienced hackers organize their attack methodologies.
+This was not made to spoonfeed anyone.
+In order to follow the guide you have to research.

 Coded By aseed9 - irc.anonops.com:6697